Mixing of the symmetric exclusion processes in terms of the corresponding single-particle random walk: Introduction

 \subsection{Applications and comparison with previous results}

-It is not hard to apply \thmref{main} to specific examples: all one needs is a bound for the mixing time of simple random walk on the given graph, and $\RW(G)$ is typically much easier to analyse than $\EX(k,G)$.
-The only example where we know \thmref{main} gives a suboptimal bound is in the case $G=(\Z/L\Z)^d$ with the usual bonds, where the optimal bound, obtained by Morris \cite{Morris_SimpleExclusion} is of the order $L^2\,\ln k$ whereas ours is about $L^2\ln L$ (both for $d$ fixed).
+It is not hard to apply Theorem~\ref{thmmain} to specific examples: all one needs is a bound for the mixing time of simple random walk on the given graph, and $\RW(G)$ is typically much easier to analyse than $\EX (k,G)$.
+The only example where we know Theorem~\ref{thmmain} gives a suboptimal bound is in the case $G=(\Z/L\Z)^d$ with the usual bonds, where the optimal bound, obtained by Morris~\cite{MorrisSimpleExclusion}, is of the order $L^2 \ln k$ whereas ours is about $L^2\ln L$ (both for $d$ fixed).
 Notice that this difference is only relevant for quite small $k$.

-Table \ref{table:1} presents the bounds given by \thmref{main} in examples where no previous bound appears explictly in the literature.
+Table~\ref{table1} presents the bounds given by Theorem~\ref {thmmain} in examples where no previous bound appears explictly in the literature.
 The references are to papers where the mixing times of the corresponding graphs are computed.
-We consider only $k\approx |V|/2$ and omit constant factors.
+We consider only $k\approx|V|/2$ and omit constant factors.

 In fairness, we note that a combination of canonical paths, log Sobolev constants and comparison arguments could in principle be applied to examples.
-This method is discussed in \secref{faircomparison} in the appendix.
-However, we note that: \begin{itemize} \item To the best of our knowledge, no good canonical paths bounds have been worked out for the examples in Table \ref{table:1}, and it might be hard or impossible to do so; \item Even if such bounds were obtained, there are natural lower bounds for how good they can be (cf. \secref{faircomparison}), and \thmref{main} is at least as good as these lower bounds, up to the constants (it is actually better by a $\ln |V|$ factor in the case of expanders).\end{itemize}
+This method is discussed in Section~\ref{secfaircomparison} in the \hyperref[app]{Appendix}.
+However, we note that: \begin{itemize} \item To the best of our knowledge, no good canonical paths bounds have been worked out for the examples in Table~\ref{table1}, and it might be hard or impossible to do so; \item Even if such bounds were obtained, there are natural lower bounds for how good they can be (cf. Section~\ref{secfaircomparison}), and Theorem~\ref{thmmain} is at least as good as these lower bounds, up to the constants (it is actually better by a $\ln|V|$ factor in the case of expanders). \end{itemize}